 I cannot afford to pay the PCN(s) in one go, can I pay by instalments?

 The Parking Partnership is under no obligation to accept payment plans.

 For cases of extreme financial hardship any request for a payment plan will be considered on its merits.
 To enable the request to be considered please provide a full breakdown of income and expenditure along with a realistic proposal that can be met.

 Do Civil Enforcement Officers have a target numbers of penalties to serve each day?

 No, they are not rewarded for the number of penalties they serve.

 How can a Civil Enforcement Officer (CEO) issue me with a PCN when I was carrying out a good deed or had an emergency?

 Unless a CEO has directly observed an incident, they cannot know why a vehicle was parked in contravention and are not permitted to exercise discretion outside of our published guidelines.

 Who is responsible for car parks?

 Car parks are the responsibility of the body named on the signs.
-In Somerset, most car parks are owned and managed by district councils.
-There is more information about reporting a problem in a car park on their websites.
+In Somerset, most car parks are owned and managed by us.

 The same parking restrictions apply to motorcycles as any other domestic motor vehicle.
 Motorcycles must pay to park in on-street pay and display parking spaces.
 While there may be difficulties securing a physical pay and display ticket, there is the option of Phone and Pay, where no physical ticket is required.
 Similarly, in resident parking areas, we have moved to a virtual resident permit system where the vehicle registration mark is checked against permitted vehicles.